conradakunga/Blog/_posts/2025-06-25-awesome-assertions-update-namespace-change-in-version-9.md

 The rationale is explained [here](https://awesomeassertions.org/upgradingtov9), and this is the relevant GitHub [issue](https://github.com/AwesomeAssertions/AwesomeAssertions/issues/120).

-Making this upgrade will break your compile, and you will need to update your code accordingly, which is a trivial, single-line change.
+Making this upgrade will **break your compile**, and you will need to update your code accordingly, which is a trivial, single-line change.

 ![AwesomeAssertionsNamespace](../images/2025/06/AwesomeAssertionsNamespace.png)